Natural Methods to Unclog a Drain

 Steps:

-The abrasive texture of salt combined with the power of baking soda can help break up stubborn blockages.
+The abrasive salt + chemical reaction from baking soda helps break up stubborn blockages.

 4. The Wire Hanger Hack